Merits and Demerits of Inflation Accounting

 Advantages/Merits of Inflation Accounting

-The major merits of inflation accounting are as under:
+The main merits of inflation accounting are:

 (i) Realistic view.
-Inflation accounting enables the company to present a realistic view of its profitability as current revenues are matched current costs.
+Inflation accounting enables the company to present a realistic view of its profitability as current revenues are matched to current costs.

 Disadvantages/Demerits of Inflation Accounting

-The following are the main demerits of Inflation Accounting:
+The following are the main demerits of inflation accounting: